When redesigning a website, the pursuit of what looks good on the eye is often the primary focus, and it can be easy to ignore search engine ranking.

 Obvious?
 Well, you’d be surprised the number of times I’ve seen people completely disregard previous ranks in a redesign.

 Make sure you know what you rank for and on which pages.
-Then keep basic on-page optimization for a page – page titles, headings, as well as key elements of information such as good content.
+Then keep basic on-page optimisation for a page – page titles, headings, as well as key elements of information such as good content.